datagovuk/dgu-vagrant-puppet/README.md

 All further steps are to be carried out from the ssh session under the user 'co' on this target machine.

-## 2. CKAN source - download from Github

 Use the script to clone all the CKAN source repos.

-If using a Vagrant VM, do this step on the host machine, NOT the VM.

 You may need to install git first.

     cd $THIS_REPO/src
     ./git_clone_all.sh

-## 3. Puppet provision

 Puppet is used to install and configure the main software packages (Apache, Postgres, SOLR etc) and setup linux users.